 - Body tremors

 If you experience any of these symptoms, seek immediate medical attention.
 Delirium tremens is most common among those with a history of withdrawal symptoms who drink over seven pints of beer or one pint of liquor or spirits each day.
 According to the drinking habits you described, you may be at risk for DTs by trying to stop drinking on your own.
-If you want to read more about alcohol withdrawal, be sure to check out Alcohol withdrawal symptoms?.

 Unlike alcohol, quitting smoking poses no severe health risks.
 In fact, there are immediate health benefits.
 Within hours after your last use, your heart rate and the carbon monoxide in the bloodstream returns to their usual levels.
 However, you're likely to experience some withdrawal symptoms, including: